 Here are other recipes on my blog you’ll need to make when dessert is in question.

-Everyone will be wanting seconds, even thirds for this twix bites brownies chocolate caramel buttercream frosting.
+Everyone will be wanting seconds, even thirds for this.
 There’s nothing bad about it and I’m a pretty hard critic when it comes to food.

-Let these chocolate cookies and cream cheesecakes satisfy your sugar cravings.
+Let these bite-size treats satisfy your sugar cravings.
 I know they’ve helped mine when they were in full force.

 Wow, two nights in one week that I can’t finish the blog before midnight.
 I just quickly posted what I had in order to have it dated correctly, hitting the publish button at 11:59 (WHEW!) and kept working on it.